python/cpython/Doc/library/argparse.rst

-   lower level :mod:`optparse` module serves as a better foundation for that use case. ``optparse`` (or one of the third party libraries based on it) may also be worth considering for applications where stricter adherence to common Unix and Linux command line interface conventions around the handling of option parameter values that start with ``-`` is desired.
+   lower level :mod:`optparse` module serves as a better foundation for that use case. ``optparse`` (or one of the third party libraries based on it) may also be worth considering for applications where ``argparse`` doesn't support behaviors that the application requires (such as entirely disabling support for interspersed options and positional arguments, or stricter adherence to common Unix and Linux command line interface conventions related to the handling of option parameter values that start with ``-``).

 --------------